Four Common Knitting Mistakes and How to Quickly Fix Them

 Next, insert your left-hand needle underneath the lowest ladder rung.

 You should now have the old stitch and the working yarn (ladder rung) from the row above the dropped stitch on your needle.

 Keep going.
-Continue to pull that stitch up each row, re-forming the stitch as above until you get to the top.
+Continue to pull that stitch up each row, reforming the stitch as above until you get to the top.
 That line of stitches may look a little looser, but this will decrease in visibility as you keep working and when you block your work.
-Congratulations!
-I knew you could do it!

 The best way to catch extra stitches is to look at your fabric regularly to spot any unusual looking holes or places where the stitch doesn't look quite right.
 Above is an accidental yarn over as it looks from the purl side.
 Also, count your stitches regularly, if you are adding extra stitches, your count will go up.

 The best way to fix an extra stitch depends on where it is located.
-The easiest fix, if the extra stitch was added within the last 1-2 rows, is to simply pull the extra stitches off your needle.
-The working yarn in the 1-2 rows will be a little loose and you might have a bigger looking stitch there, but it will be better than a giant hole.
+The easiest fix, if the extra stitch was added within the last one to two rows, is to simply pull the extra stitches off your needle.
+Then working yarn in the one to two rows will be a little loose and you might have a bigger looking stitch there, but it will be better than a giant hole.